gyrdym/ml_algo/README.md

 All the parameters serve as stopping criteria for the tree building algorithm.

 Now we have a ready to use model.
-As usual, we can save the model to a JSON-file:
+As usual, we can save the model to a JSON file:

 ```dart
 await model.saveAsJson('path/to/json/file.json');
 ```

-Unlike other models, in case of decision tree we can visualise the algorithm result - we can save the model as SVG-file:
+Unlike other models, in the case of a decision tree, we can visualise the algorithm result - we can save the model as an SVG file:

 ```dart
 await model.saveAsSvg('path/to/svg/file.svg');
 ```

-Once we saved it, we can open the file through any image viewer, e.g. through a web-browser.
-An example of the resulting svg-image:
+Once we saved it, we can open the file through any image viewer, e.g. through a web browser.
+An example of the resulting SVG image:

 <p align="center">
     <img height="600" src="https://raw.github.com/gyrdym/ml_algo/master/e2e/decision_tree_classifier/iris_tree.svg?sanitize=true">